dgurkaynak/stalk/README.md

     however you want.
   </div>
   <div>
     • <strong>Draw Layout</strong>: Change where spans should be rendered vertically.
-There are 3 options
-    provided: fill, compact, and waterfall style.
   </div>
   <div>
     • <strong>Span Labelling</strong>: Change the text rendered on a span bar, if it has enough width to display.
   </div>
   <div>
     • <strong>Tooltip Contents</strong>: Change the contents of the tooltip displayed when you hover a span bar.
-    You can add/remove interested span tags and process tags as your needs.
+    You can add/remove interested span tags and process tags as your need.
   </div>
 </div>